Exploring Hilbert-Space Fragmentation on a Superconducting Processor

 In this work, leveraging the precise control and flexibility of our ladder-type superconducting processor, we engineer the Hamiltonian and prepare various initial states with the same quantum numbers (charge and dipole moment) and energy for systems with up to 24 qubits.
 Applying site-dependent frequency deviations to individual qubits precisely, we observe distinct dynamical behavior in the Stark systems for initial states featuring varying domain wall numbers, even at a very small gradient.

+Moreover, recent work~\cite{Prasad2022} suggests a dependence of the dynamics on the domain wall number in initial states in disordered systems.
+To distinguish this phenomenon in disordered systems from HSF, we also investigate the dependence on the domain wall number in weakly disordered systems, specifically in the ergodic phase.
+We demonstrate that, in weakly disordered systems, slow relaxation for initial states with small domain wall numbers is a finite-time effect.
+In contrast, in systems with a weak linear potential, the distinct dynamics associated with different domain wall numbers, persisting over long timescales, become increasingly pronounced as the system size grows.

-This phenomenon, in contrast to the conventional disorder-driven MBL, becomes increasingly pronounced as the system size grows.
-In addition, the efficient single-shot simultaneous readout enables us to experimentally measure the dynamics of participation entropy (PE)~\cite{Luitz2014,Luitz2015,Mace2019}, which directly characterizes the available Hilbert space for a certain initial state.
-Contrary to the continuous growth of PE observed in systems subjected to a random potential, the limited growth of PE in systems subjected to a linear potential reveals that an initial state with a small domain wall number can only spread within a limited fraction of the Hilbert space, providing direct evidence of HSF in Stark systems.
+In addition, the efficient single-shot simultaneous readout enables us to experimentally measure the dynamics of participation entropy (PE), which directly characterizes the available Hilbert space for a certain initial state~\cite{Luitz2014,Luitz2015,Mace2019}.
+The limited growth of PE observed in systems subjected to a linear potential reveals that an initial state with a small domain wall number can only spread within a limited fraction of the Hilbert space, providing direct evidence of HSF in Stark systems.
+For larger systems, where measuring the PE of the entire system becomes challenging, we propose a practical scheme to estimate the upper bound of PE by experimentally measuring subsystems of moderate length, from which we can also extract key evidence of HSF.

 \textit{Model and set-up.}--- Our experiments utilize a quantum processor equipped with a two-legged ladder structure consisting of 30 transmon qubits, as shown in Fig.~\ref{fig1}(a).
 The effective Hamiltonian of the qubit-ladder processor reads~\cite{Zhu2022,Xiang2023,Shi2023}